TonnyXu/WWDC2013LT/308_Using_Receipts_to_Protect_Your_Digital_Sales.md

 ## Funny things

-1. Apple provided a solution to use OpenSSL, but if you compile your code, full of "Deprecated function" warning To suppress the warning, best solution:
+1. Apple provided a solution to use OpenSSL, but if you compile your code, full of "Deprecated function" warning.
+To suppress the warning, best solution:

 ```
 #pragma clang diagnostic push
 #pragma clang diagnostic ignored "-Wdeprecated-declarations"